 Proper airflow is critically important to minimize risk of spread of COVID-19.
 COVID-19 has been shown to primarily spread through aerosolization.
 When we re-opened in May, we installed an Airflow Remediation System, which includes an iWave air purification device to our HVAC: purifying the return air through bi-polar ionization has been shown to kill COVID virus.
 We have also installed filters in each exam room to provide additional filtration of the returned air.
 Finally, we have increased our rate of outside airflow by more than double its previous CFM settings, and set the system to have constant airflow during all patient care hours.

-We continue to see as many visits by telemedicine as possible.
+We continue to see patients by telemedicine as possible.
 Our office has been on the national forefront of telemedicine in Ophthalmology.
 Please know that in the coming weeks, you may get a phone call from us to change your appointment to telemedicine if we feel that it would be safer for you.
-This is the best step we can take to practice social distancing and slow the spread of the virus.

 We require all patients to wear a mask covering both the nose and mouth at all times while in the office.
 Children may only be accompanied by 1 parent/guardian when attending an in-person visit.
 At this time, we are not scheduling siblings together.

 While no system is foolproof, we believe that these changes will allow our patients and staff to feel more comfortable in our Lancaster office.

 Prior to your appointment

 Many appointments with our doctors will be scheduled entirely as telemedicine video visits.
 This will include new patients visits as well as established patient visits.
 Please make sure we have your correct email address and cell phone number on file for video visits.
 We strongly recommend that you enroll in the Conestoga Eye Portal to allow us to communicate directly with you and provide you information about your visit and your condition.